stephan-nylinder/module-organising-data-dm-practices/_episodes/101-introduction-to-data-organization.md

 <br>

+Do not postpone data organisation and file maintainance until the very last phase of your project!

 > ## Exercise
-> Rank the following data organization steps from 1-5 (1 being the one you think is most important, and 5 the least).
+> Rank the following data organisation steps from **1-5** (**1** being the one you think is most important, and **5** the least).
 Also mark with an "X" the steps you have implemented in your own projects.
 > - File naming convention
 > - Folder naming convention
 > - File versioning system